RamiKrispin/awesome-ds-setting/README.md

  p10k configure
  ```

- The terminal after adding the `powerlevel10k` theme looks like:
+ The terminal after adding the `powerlevel10k` theme looks like this:

  <img src="images/terminal.png" width="65%" align="center"/></a>